` `

 If you can’t follow all these steps when storing your clothes, try to follow as many of them as you can.
 The better your clothes are stored, the longer they will last.
 These clothing storage tips will work for wherever you decide to store your clothes, whether you’re storing them in a storage unit, in the loft, under the bed or in a garage.
 Naturally, some options are better than others!

 Even though in the UK we can experience all four seasons in a single day, most of us could divide our wardrobes into spring/summer and autumn/winter clothes.
-When you’re wearing the summer clothes your winter wardrobe can become buried deep at the back of the wardrobe, horribly creased, maybe damaged and even totally forgotten!
+When you’re wearing summer clothes your winter wardrobe can become buried deep at the back of the wardrobe, horribly creased, maybe damaged and even totally forgotten!
 And of course, vice versa when wearing your winter clothes, your summer ones can suffer the same fate.

 The answer to the issue of an overcrowded and ill-used wardrobe is, of course, to store the items you are not using.
+Learn how to transition your wardrobe seasonally using self-storage.
+This strategy helps prevent these issues and keeps your clothes in prime condition year-round.

-1. Take an inventory of your wardrobe
+2. Take an inventory of your wardrobe

 Knowing what clothing you are storing to will make the storage process easier.
 If you ever need to find an item, you’ll know where to look and how it has been stored.
 Your clothing inventory should include: